(aliskiren) Tablets, for Oral Use

 Juvenile Animal Studies

-Table 1: Reductions in Seated Trough Cuff Blood Pressure in the Placebo-Controlled Studies
+Seated Trough Cuff Blood Pressure (mmHg systolic/diastolic) in the

 †p value less than 0.05 versus placebo by ANCOVA for the pairwise comparison.